chazmaniandinkle/slack-discord-theme/readme.md

-# Slack Black Theme
+# Discord Theme for Slack

-A theme to make Slack look like Discord.
+An extensive theme to make Slack look like Discord!

 # Preview